canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 The previous example works in all modern browsers, even Edge!
 If you want to support older browsers, use the [traditional JavaScript bundle](#IncludingthecoreJavaScriptbundle) or one of the module loader setups (Webpack, StealJS).

 This build only includes CanJS's [can-core] and [can-infrastructure] modules.
 All modules are exported as named exports.
-For example, if you want the [can-ajax] infrastructure module, import it like:
+For example, if you want the [can-ajax] infrastructure module, import it as follows:

 ```js
 import { Component, ajax } from "//unpkg.com/can@5/core.mjs";